 What these books have to do with my career search is unclear.
 Maybe it's just part of my relaxing Sunday.
 Maybe it's species envy.
 Birds fly.
 They don't have to enter the military, they just lift off.
 While it's pretty clear that dogs can't drive cars, they do seem to enjoy cars more than we do, from what I can tell.
 I'd have to go with species envy.
 Those animals have skills and propensities and they are their career.

-kid vs. adult difference between my decision-making or recognition powers.
+I often traipse through my undifferentiated early childhood.
+You know what I mean: there's not a timeline, just a swirl of talismen or events.
+I'd like to say that there's a big kid vs. adultdifference between my decision-making or recognition powers.
 I'd like to say that I possess tools more sophisticated than an undifferentiated swirl.
 I'd like to say that.
 Hey you monkeys, give me back my hats!